schilkp/schilkp.github.io/content/blog/2026-01-24-protobuffer_repeat_append.md

 Similarly, for decoding, we skip the `0x0A` byte, decode the varlen-encoded length field, and then pass that number of bytes to the protobuffer-generated `TracePacket` decoder.
 In rust this would look roughly as follows:

+> [!CAUTION]
+> Parsing the length of the embedded message to determine which range of bytes makes
+> up one `TracePacket` is absolutely necessary.
+> Protobuffer's wire format is not self-delimiting, so if you try to decode a nested
+> message without trimming away the bytes of successive messages, decoding will
+> very likely produce garbage data.
+>
+> You also cannot simply search for all `0x0A` bytes and assume that they
+> delimit individual `TracePacket` messages: Encoded nested messages can
+> contain arbitrary bytes, including `0x0A`.

 ```rust
 /// Attempt to "consume" the first byte from the buffer and advance the pointer.